|

 Living a genuine Christian life

 is hard work.
 It requires discipline.
-Its tedious.
-Its often
+It’s tedious.
+It’s often

 frightening.
 It requires constant effort to monitor